gggeek/ezab/README_ezmyreplay.md

 The main process waits for all chidren to terminate execution, collects their metrics, aggregates them and displays the result.
 To debug execution of the program if anything goes wrong, run it at verbosity level 4 (option: -v 4)

+The sql log to be replayed is parsed once, and saved to a temporary file in json format.
+If your log takes a long time in parsing, you can make the benchmarking process faster by saving it in parsed form, using the "--dump" option, and later load it by using "--format json"